 Major in Computer Engineering

-As a computer engineering major, you will learn how to research, design, develop and test computer hardware — and supervise its manufacture and installation.
+As a computer engineering major at Merrimack College, you will learn how to research, design, develop and test computer hardware — and supervise its manufacture and installation.

 In a collaborative, hands-on environment, you will gain comprehensive knowledge of electrical engineering concepts, plus an in-depth look at data networking and communication.
 Bonus?
 Nearly 100% of our electrical and computer engineering students find work within two months of graduation — and many commit to jobs before they even graduate!

 Computer Engineering Curriculum Sheet